-Students [encouraged by their teachers] do well. (modifier)
+Students [encouraged by their teachers] do well. (post-position modifier)

 "The general term 'finite' is related to its everyday sense of 'limited', a finite verb is characteristically limited with respect to person and number [marked for person and tense].
 (Huddleston and Pullum 88-89)

-² the subordinatorthat subordinates a finite clause (content or relative) within the main (matrix) clause.
-That has no meaning.
-It serves as a marker for the subordinate clause.
-It is not part of the clause.
+² the subordinatorthat marks content (the clause that follows) as placed within the main (matrix) clause.
+That has no meaning; it merely serves as a marker for the subordinate clause and it is not part of the clause.

 A finite clause has a primary verb that can be marked for tense, person, and in some cases, number (raise, raises, raised; is, was, were).

 (that subordinates the finite clause within the main clause)